MatousMarik/AI/csp/README.md

 ### Game controls
 During visualization you can show the next move by *mouse-click*.
 When playing, you use *left-click* to uncover a tile, *right-click* to flag/unflag a tile and *H* for hint.

+### ReCodEx testing
+You are expected to submit two files.
+Your implementation of the CSP solver in solver.py and an agent playing the minesweeper game.

+The first set of tests examines your CSP implementation, namely all three functions you are tasked to implement.
+The tests are the same as the tests available in solver_test.py.

+The second test plays 25 rounds of the minesweeper game on hard difficulty ("--hard").
+Your implementation needs to be able to play fast enough to pass the recodex time limits and also good enough that it does not ask for too many hints.
+If the average number of hints from the 25 games is less or equal to 5, you receive full points.
+If the average number of hints from the 25 games is more than 8, you receive no points.
+In other cases, the number of points is scaled.